-Last week was a bit anxiety-tinged as I was waking up each day.
-I’ve been teaching myself not to obsess over things that may or may not happen.
-Until something bad happens, nothing bad has happened.
-While reinforcing that lesson, my agenda book ended up ignored and neglected.
-The Spicy Italian Sausage & Basil Rigatoni (with a side of salad) got pushed around the week for days, repeatedly replaced by take-outs and hot dogs—until I noticed the basil was starting to wither.
+Last week carried a low hum of anxiety from the moment I woke each morning.
+I have been teaching myself not to obsess over what may or may not happen.
+Until something bad actually happens, nothing bad has happened.
+While reinforcing that lesson, my agenda book sat quietly ignored.
+The Spicy Italian Sausage and Basil Rigatoni, planned neatly with a side salad, was pushed around the week for days, repeatedly replaced by takeout and hot dogs, until I noticed the basil beginning to wither.

-Even while going off-script, I’ve kept a few grounding routines.
-One of them is my morning ritual: brewing French-pressed coffee, moving through four sun salutations, then sipping and reading the news before the day begins.
-It pulls me back into what’s actually happening in the world, instead of letting me drift into those imagined narratives where I’m somehow being damaged.
+Even while going off script, I have kept a few grounding routines.
+My mornings still begin with French pressed coffee, four sun salutations, and quiet reading before the day begins.
+That ritual pulls me back into what is actually happening, instead of letting my mind drift into imagined narratives where harm is inevitable.

 ![]() |